colby-reynolds/mtg-card-info-app/README.md

 ## How the card page works

-The approved mobile card page has four parts:
+The mobile card page has four parts:

 1. **Card image and printing selector** — The page opens on the user's last-selected printing or the printing that brought them to the page.
 Otherwise, it uses the most recent standard English tabletop printing or a designated representative printing.
 Users can swipe between printings or open a searchable **All Printings** selector.
 2. **Universal card information** — Details shared by every printing, including the card's name, rules text, mana cost, type line, and other gameplay information.